austin-putz/Linux/ssh_guide/README.md

 # ssh guide

-Guide to ssh on Linux.
+Guide to ssh into a Linux system.
+My experience is from Mac to Ubuntu.
+If you are going from Windows you will need [putty](http://www.putty.org/).
+Linux to Linux should work very similar.
+To the best of my knowledge, there are no differences between different distros, but I could be wrong.

 Most everything should be contained in your `.ssh/` folder from your `$HOME` directory.
 If you are not familiar this, it would be in your `/Users/username/` folder on Mac or `/home/username/` folder on Ubuntu (Linux).
-The three main files are `authorized_keys`, `known_hosts`, and `sshd_config`.
+The three main files are `authorized_keys`, `known_hosts`, `sshd_config`, and the `config` file on your Mac.
 Public keys get added to your `authorized_keys` file (as text).
 You can edit the `sshd_config` file to change many settings that you will need to make your computer safer and easier to use off ssh.

 Use the following links for your GitHub account!